Tree-based boosting with functional data: Introduction

+The base learners above have certain advantages over other possible choices one may consider.
+Specifically, we do not need to rely on a specific parametric model, which may not work well if the data does not follow the chosen model.
+Non-tree non-parametric learners usually rely on pairwise distances or dissimilarities and require the carefully selection of bandwidths, which makes them notably computationally more costly than \eqref{eq:index_multi} above.
+Moreover, compared with the additive structure of \eqref{eq:index_approx}, our approach enables modelling possible interactions between the indices, and thus is expected to work well for a much wider range of regression functions.

 The rest of this paper is organized as follows.
-In Section 2, we introduce in detail the functional regression model and our boosting algorithm, including identifiability conditions of functional multi-index trees and two algorithms to compute them.
+In Section 2, we introduce the functional regression model and our boosting algorithm, including identifiability conditions for functional multi-index trees, and two algorithms to compute them.
 Section 3 reports the results of a simulation study comparing our method with existing alternatives.
 We discuss numerical results for a few representative settings and provide the complete set of results in the Appendix.
-A case study is presented in Section 4.
-Finally, Section~5 summarizes our findings and points out directions for future work.
+A case study is presented in Section~4, and Section~5 summarizes our findings and discusses directions for future work.